emiliebeemsterboer/emiliebeemsterboer/README.md

 - 👋 Hi, I’m @emiliebeemsterboer
 - 👀 I’m interested in Artificial Intelligence, Neuroscience, Film, Music and other stuff!
-- 🌱 I’m currently learning Python as a beginner with no coding experience.
+- 🌱 I’m currently learning R and Python as a beginner with no coding experience.

 <!---
 emiliebeemsterboer/emiliebeemsterboer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.